How to Find a Home Birth Midwife in North Carolina

 Reconsider any North Carolina midwife who:

-Cannot produce her NC Medical Board license number or is evasive about her credential type.
+Cannot produce her NC Board of Nursing license number or is evasive about her credential type.
 Cannot tell you her transfer rate.
 Claims she has never needed to transfer without a detailed clinical explanation.
 Does not take a health history and candidacy assessment before accepting you as a client.
 Cannot name a specific hospital for transfers.
 Discourages you from also seeing an OB or consulting with a perinatologist for risk assessment.
 Treats clinical questions as an expression of distrust rather than due diligence.

 The last one is the most useful marker.
 A midwife with real depth expects the hard questions and is comfortable with them.
 A midwife who is not comfortable with them will be less comfortable with clinical uncertainty in a birth room.